TCDB is operated by the Saier Lab Bioinformatics Group

 The phylogenetic tree for the CaCA family reveals at least six major branches (Saier et al., 1999).
 Two clusters consist exclusively of animal proteins, a third contains several bacterial and archaeal proteins, a fourth possesses yeast, plant and blue green bacterial homologues, the fifth contains only the ChaA Ca2+:H+ antiporter of E. coli and the sixth contains only one distant S. cerevisiae homologue of unknown function.
 Several homologues may be present in a single organism.
 This fact and the shape of the tree suggest either that isoforms of these proteins arose by gene duplication before the three domains of life split off from each other or that horizontal gene transfer has occurred between these domains (Saier et al., 1999).

-Homologues from several cyanobacteria have been characterized.
-They play important roles in salt tolerance (Waditee et al., 2004).
+Homologues from several cyanobacteria play important roles in salt tolerance (Waditee et al., 2004).

 The generalized transport reaction catalyzed by proteins of the CaCA family is: